PollyHannah/Phylogenomic-study/README.md

 Megalocytivirus is a genus of fish pathogens belonging to the family of viruses the Iridoviridae.

 ## Set up environment
-Go to the file setup.md in this repository for information about how to set-up the conda environment.
+Go to the file 'setup.md' in this repository, for information about how to set-up the conda environment.

 ### Set up directory for this work